ahadb/modern-javascript/README.md

 # javascript-patterns
-An extensive list of everyday modern JavaScript patterns with syntactical examples
+An extensive list of everyday modern JavaScript patterns with syntactical examples in both ES5 and ES6.

 ## Introduction
-This repository is a place for everyone (beginners to advanced) to come to, view and familiarize themselves with modern everyday patterns in vanilla JavaScript.
-It will cover topics ranging from general to advanced as well as design patterns.
-In future releases we will also cover Angular(1,2), Node and React patterns - how that is composed in one repo is yet to be determined.
+This repository is a place for everyone (beginners to advanced) to come to, view and familiarize themselves with modern everyday patterns in vanilla JavaScript - you'll see alot of these examples in the wild, so in a sense you could call them _universal_ and that's a **good** thing.
+We will cover topics ranging from general to advanced, inclusive of design patterns and module creation patterns as well.
+Also note that both ES5 & ES6 syntax will be included in most of the code samples.

-Note that I will try and cover both ES5 & ES6 syntax in most of the examples and once this repository contains enough information it will be converted into full blown application of my choice.
-The aim of crafting an application will be for users to view examples quickly so that within 2-3 minutes you can cover alot.

 ## Table of Contents